srikumarradha1969/Tennis-Vision/README.md

 **About the Tennis Vision Project**

-The detection of white-colored tennis court lines is a standard feature in most Apps utilized for tennis coaching or training.
-In addition, such tennis apps' typical features include tennis ball tracking, player detection, etc. More areas of potential interest would include tennis serve speed measurement and a [Hawk-Eye kind of facility](https://www.topendsports.com/sport/tennis/hawkeye.ht) to determine if the ball is in or out during a serve or rally.
+The detection of white-colored tennis court lines is a standard feature in most tennis-related Apps for coaching or training.
+Other typical features include tennis ball tracking, player detection, etc. Further, there is speed measurement of the tennis serve and a [Hawk-Eye kind of facility](https://www.hawkeyeinnovations.com/track) to determine if the ball is in or out during a serve or rally.

 Professional products such as the Hawk-Eye include six or more computer-linked television cameras placed around the court.
 Hence, given its significant costs, cost-effective options will be needed, such as video from a mobile device's camera kept on a stand, which can provide some real-time feedback during coaching sessions.